neilotoole/jsoncolor/README.md

 # jsoncolor

-Package `neilotoole/jsoncolor` is a drop-in replacement for `encoding/json` that outputs colorized JSON.
+Package `neilotoole/jsoncolor` is a drop-in replacement for stdlib [`encoding/json`](https://pkg.go.dev/encoding/json) that outputs colorized JSON.

 Why?
 Well, [`jq`](https://jqlang.github.io/jq/) colorizes its output by default, and color output is desirable for many Go CLIs.
 This package performs colorization (and indentation) inline